Ray-Young/ray-young.github.io/about.md

 <br>
 <br>

 Hi, I am Raymond.
 Nice to meet you here!

-For me, I am a Advertising software engineer in Amazon, Seattle.
-In leisure time, I love ski, playing sports and dota2 with friends.
-For quiet activities, I love writing code, reading novels and history books!
+![image][1]

 <hr>
 <h4> Professional </h4>

-* Advertising software engineer.
-Our team builds THE SECRET of placing most relevant Ads to Amazon's customer and serve advertisers with best advertising experience!
+* Software engineer in Amazon.
+Our team builds low-latency, large-scale data ingestion and analysis pipeline.
+We are THE SECRET of placing most relevant Ads to Amazon's customers and serve advertisers with best advertising experience!

-* 3 years SDE work experience
+* 3 years industrial experience in Java Full-stack development

-* Ex-SAPer
+* Expert in building and migrating services with AWS Cloud

 <hr>
 <h4>Education</h4>